 The history of Yoast

 Joost de Valk founded Yoast.
 For a long time, Joost and Yoast were pretty much identical.
 However, over the past six years, the company has grown rapidly.
-Nowadays, Yoast isn’t just Joost de Valk anymore.
-It’s a sizable company.
+Nowadays, Yoast is much more than just Joost; it’s a sizable company with Marieke van de Rakt at the helm.

 We get a lot of questions about the rapid growth of our company.
 How did we start off?
 What made it possible for Joost to start up Yoast?
-High-time to present our history.
+High-time to present the history of Yoast.

 - The early days of Joost